Heinzad/heinzad.github.io/_voxpop/2009-heinz-inland-patea.md

 These tussock lands were sought for sheep runs stretching from (what is now) Karioi forest to the Kaimanawa and Kaweka ranges.
 The runholdings were delineated by deep river channels slicing down through the pumice lands and so there was little or no need for fencing.

 Obtaining legal title to the land was necessary to complete runholding arrangements.
-Even leasehold was sufficient to obtain development financing from a bank.
+Only a leasehold was needed to get development financing from a bank.

 Disputed ownership and control over the runholdings very nearly reignited war in the area in the 1880s.